+Webster's Collegiate Dictionary, 5th edition, an abridgment based on Webster's New International Dictionary, 2nd edition (1936, 1948 printing).

-Webster's Collegiate Dictionary, 5th ed.
-(1948 printing).More up-to-date than the Century.
+More up-to-date than the Century.
 This is a different edition than the Webster's Collegiate LZ used in parts of Thanks to the Dictionary in the early 1930s (3rd edition).
+In a couple of instances LZ refers to Merriam-Webster, but it is evident he means this volume.